surma/surma.dev/content/things/maelstromgaming.md

 easiest way to ensure that all other content had a higher `z-index` than the background element.

+`will-change: transform` is a CSS trick to force an element onto its own compositing layer.
+Sadly, though, it’s one of those things that doesn’t work in every browser.
+For example, to accommodate Safari, you will need to use a 3D transform like `transform: translate3d(0, y, 0)` to achieve the desired effect.

-The images are now neither fixed nor is there a parallax effect, but we are at 60fps *with*, which is… progress.
+The images are now neither fixed nor is there a parallax effect, but we are at 60fps *with* images, which is… progress.
 Let’s re-implement the parallax effect.

 ## Actually parallaxin’